 - Your dog is chowing down on grass, but off his normal dog food

-- His grass eating is becoming excessive, even obsessive
+- Their grass eating is becoming excessive, even obsessive

-- He is eating grass and repeatedly vomiting in a short period of time
+- They are eating grass and repeatedly vomiting in a short period of time

-- He simply doesn’t seem himself or appears unwell
+- They simply don’t seem themselves or appear unwell

-A quick check up can determine whether his grass eating is a harmless habit or if there is something else going on that needs further investigation or treatment.
+A quick check-up can determine whether their grass eating is a harmless habit or if there is something else going on that needs further investigation or treatment.
 As always, it is better to be safe than sorry when it comes to your four-legged friend.

 - Why Does My Dog Eat Grass? – OSU.EDU